After 10 seconds, I was gasping for breath, sweaty, and definitely convinced that four minutes of Tabata intervals counts as a real workout.

-The basic formula is 20 seconds of work followed by 10 seconds of rest, repeated between six and eight times (between three and four minutes, total).
+The basic formula for a Tabata workout is 20 seconds of work followed by 10 seconds of rest, repeated between six and eight times (between three and four minutes, total).
 No cheating—the 20/10 ratio has been shown to work both aerobic and anaerobic metabolic pathways harder and more effectively than longer bouts of exercise.

 The teeny-tiny intervals force the body to keep moving before it actually recovers from the previous set.
 So to get the full benefit, those 20 seconds need to be serious business—doing as many reps as possible is key.

 Sometime between rounds six and eight the body reaches maximum oxygen intake, so prepare for trembling muscles and burning lungs.
 On the bright side, working the aerobic and anaerobic pathways fires up the "afterburn effect," so you'll be burning calories long after hitting the showers.

 Because this exercise strategy is more of a formula than a specific workout, the possibilities for Tabata are pretty darn flexible.
 Love bodyweight exercises?
 Do a set of push-ups.
 Feeling a dip in the pool?
 Pull on that swim cap and do some freestyle intervals.

 As with any workout regimen (and especially a high-intensity one like Tabata intervals), consult with a trainer beforehand to learn the correct technique.
 When going all-out, proper form can be the difference between a ticket to the gun show and a ticket to the physical therapist's office.